pyrustic/asyncpal/docs/api/modules/asyncpal/__init__/class-FutureFilter.md

 >
 > Inheritance: `object`

 This is a filter.
-First, you populate it with Future\x0aobjects, then you retrieve futures as they are done.\x0aYou can also retrieve futures while feeding the filter.\x0aThe original order of the futures doesn't matter here.\x0a\x0aThis class is used by the `as_done` function when its\x0aordered option is set to False.
+First, you populate it with Future objects, then you retrieve futures as they are done.
+You can also retrieve futures while feeding the filter.
+The original order of the futures doesn't matter here.

+This class is used by the `as_done` function when its ordered option is set to False.

 ## Properties table
 Here are properties exposed in the class: